-COMLEX LEVEL 2-CE may only be taken once the student has completed the 3rd year, including passing all end of rotation examinations.
-COMLEX LEVEL 2-CE must be completed by September 1st of the fourth year unless an exception has been made by the appropriate Dean.
+COMLEX LEVEL 2-CE may only be taken once the student has completed the 3rd year and must be completed by August 1st of the fourth year.

-At-Risk Students must complete the on campus Clinical Competency Development Program (CCD) and receive permission before moving forward and sitting for the exam.
-Multiple factors are taken into account to assist identifying a student at risk, including a low score on the COMLEX LEVEL 1, subject exam and core rotation quiz failure(s), and/or concerns identified with rotation performance as determined by preceptor evaluation(s).
+At-Risk Students must complete the Clinical Competency Development Program (CCD) under the direct supervision of Clinical Education and receive permission before moving forward and sitting for the exam.
+Multiple factors are taken into account to assist in identifying a student at risk, including a low score on the COMLEX LEVEL 1, subject exam failure(s), low COMSAE, and/or concerns identified with rotation performance as determined by preceptor evaluation(s).